abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/Project-3D_Hypocampal_segmentation/README.md

-# Sementic Segmentation of 3D volume of Hippocampal
+# Sementic Segmentation of 3D volume of Hippocampal using 2D-UNET

 - It contains background information and instructions for the final project.